syncfusion-content/wpf-docs/wpf/Ribbon/RibbonMenuItem.md

 ---
 layout: post
-title: RibbonMenuItem in Syncfusion Ribbon control
+title: RibbonMenuItem in WPF Ribbon control | Syncfusion
-description: This section briefly describes the functionalities of RibbonMenuItem in Syncfusion Ribbon control for WPF
+description: Learn about RibbonMenuItem support in Syncfusion WPF Ribbon control and more.
 platform: wpf
 control: Ribbon
 documentation: ug
 ---
 # RibbonMenuItem in WPF Ribbon

 `RibbonMenuItem` used as entity in menus like ApplicationMenu, DropDownButton, SplitButton, context menu, and so on.